data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 downloaded files are so you can use the correct file path when writing your code to import the data.

-### How to Download the Files
+### How to download the files

-One way to download the files is to manually download them, saving them to a working directory.
+One way to download the files is manually, saving them to a working directory.
-Another way to download the files is to read them directly into R, using the `download.file()` function, and the same file path described in the previous section.
+Another way is to read them directly into R, using the `download.file()` function, and the same file path described in the previous section.
 This functionality works for any CSV files that you can download from webpages; the key is that the URL must be to the CSV file itself (one way to check is to ensure that the URL ends in `.csv`).

 Here is how we would do it for the first dataset (from the year 2012), using the shortened URLs included along with the full URLs above.